greengerong/ngmodel-format/README.md

 [![Build Status](https://travis-ci.org/greengerong/ngmodel-format.png)](https://travis-ci.org/greengerong/ngmodel-format)

-* angualr format for input/select ... ng-model stuff, the model value will be not same as view value.
+* angular format for input/select ... ng-model stuff, the model value will be not same as view value.

 * there are some default format: currency, digit,int,float.